simonesarti/PoliMi-IoT-2022-challenges/README.md

-## Challenge 3: TinyOS/Cooja, Node-Red and ThingSpeak
+## Challenge 3: TinyOS, Cooja, Node-Red and ThingSpeak

 The goal of the challenge is to send data corresponding to the updating status of 3 LEDs of a mote to ThingSpeak using MQTT.